 Volunteer foster homes make all the difference in a shelter dog's ability to return to normal life.
 Learn more from our Foster Home Faq.
-If you think you'd like to embark on this exciting adventure, please email us through our Contact Page and we'll send a Foster Home Questionnaire, then arrange to meet with you to discuss this important work.
+If you think you'd like to embark on this exciting adventure, please fill our our application, then we'll arrange to meet with you to discuss this important work.

 A dedicated team of dog lovers helps soothe, socialize and train special canine survivors who live in BADRAP's Rescue Barn.
 Do you have good leadership and problem solving skills?
 Do you work well in teams?
 Previous dog training experience preferred but not necesssary.
 Read up for more info on what happens at the Rescue Barn.

 To help us reach our goal of improving the lives of pit bulls in our more challenged communities, we are currently building a list of RVTs and DMVs who are willing to partner with us to provide resources to low income pit bull owners.
 Specifically, we need RVTs to offer vaccinations and DMVs to provide spay/neuter surgeries both in the field and at designated clinics.
 For more information on our needs and our quarterly outreach events, please contact Christine Allen.
 Thank you.

 Every weekend, a crew of volunteer dog handlers gathers in Berkeley with us to train homeless pit bulls at BR's Pit Ed class.
 This opportunity is a fabulous way to help dogs in crisis while gaining important skills for more work with BR.
 Because the dogs you'll help typically live at Berkeley Animal Care Services, volunteers start this journey by first signing up to be a dog walker at the shelter.

 Sign up to attend the next BACS Orientation: DOG HANDLERS!